kmatarese/glide/README.md

 glider.consume(["filename.csv"])
 ```

-An example of using and replacing placeholders in glider pipelines:
+An example of using and replacing placeholders in glider pipelines, which may
+be useful if you want to drop replacement nodes into a templated pipeline:

 ```python
 glider = Glider(